ergoplatform/ergodocs/docs/dev/scs/ergoscript.md

 ## Getting Started

-ErgoScript is a rich language based on scala that supports Multi-Stage Contracts
+ErgoScript is a rich smart-contract language based on scala that supports Multi-Stage Contracts.

-The scripting language in itself is non-Turing complete, but applications run on the platform can be made to be Turing complete as demonstrated in [this peer-reviewed paper](https://arxiv.org/pdf/1806.10116v1.pdf).

 As a simple example, the below script allows only Alice to spend a box before a certain height and only Bob to spend the box after that.

 `if (HEIGHT < 100000) alicePubKey else bobPubKey `

+The scripting language in itself is non-Turing complete, but applications can be made to be Turing complete as demonstrated in [this peer-reviewed paper](https://arxiv.org/pdf/1806.10116v1.pdf).

 Please see this [Quick Primer on ErgoScript](https://github.com/ergoplatform/ergo/wiki/ErgoScript-Overview) for an overview of key concepts and some basic examples.